 In this blog post, we will explore five key negotiation tips from Voss’s book and how they can be applied in a business setting.

-Business negotiation can be cutthroat, but there are things you can do to gain the advantage every time… And these tips work across industries and encounters of all kinds.
+Business negotiations can be cutthroat, but there are things you can do to gain the advantage every time… And these tips work across industries and encounters of all kinds.

 Chris Voss didn’t start out like your average businessman.
 His success comes courtesy of his former life as a FBI negotiator – with a lot of experience in high-stakes situations.
 Chris was an essential agent and a lead negotiator in international kidnapping cases.

-Once retired from government work, he applied his masterful negotiation tactics to the business world.
-More than 20 years in the Bureau helped him understand the subtleties of keeping cool under pressure, and taught him how to talk to all sorts of people.
+Once retired from government work, he applied his masterful tactics and brought value to the business world.
+More than 20 years in the Bureau helped him understand the subtleties of keeping cool under pressure, and taught him the art of negotiating with all sorts of people, including potential customers.

 After resolving many successful hostage negotiations and continuously honing his skills, Chris Voss came to the conclusion that you have to negotiate like your life depends on it – a motto that inspired the title of his book, Never Split the Difference: Negotiating As If Your Life Depended on It.